 3. Traveling to the UK from USA : What Can You Bring?

-When you bring goods from the US for your personal use or as a gift, you don’t have to pay UK customs tax or duty.
+When you bring goods from the US for personal use or as a gift, you don’t have to pay UK customs tax or duty.

 Here’s more info on what’s allowed and how to declare your goods online.